inko-lang/inko/docs/source/getting-started/concurrency.md

 When a message is sent, it's _deep copied_.
 This means that the sender and receiver will both use a different copy of the data sent.
 Certain types are optimised to remove the need for copying.
-For example, objects of type `Integer` are not heap allocated, removing the need for copying.
-Objects of type `String` use reference counting internally, making it cheap to send a `String` from one process to another.
+For example, objects of type `Integer` are not heap allocated, removing the need for copying. `String` instances use reference counting internally, making it cheap to send a `String` from one process to another.

 When a process sends a message to itself, the message is not copied.